ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/stream-security.md

     token : "tokenId",
     }

 **\-Publishing usage:** Again the token parameter should be inserted to WebSocket message.
-Also please have a look at the principles described in the [WebRTC publishing wiki page](/guides/publish-live-stream/webrtc-websocket-messaging-reference#publishing-webrtc-stream).
+Also please have a look at the principles described in the [WebRTC publishing page](https://antmedia.io/docs/guides/publish-live-stream/webrtc/webrtc-websocket-messaging-reference/#publishing-webrtc-stream).

     Secure WebSocket: wss://SERVER_NAME:5443/WebRTCAppEE/websocket
     WebSocket without Secure: ws://SERVER_NAME:5080/WebRTCAppEE/websocket